 Before you leave to make sure you have collected phone numbers and email addresses for your peer supports, sponsor, and recovery coach.
-When you are working with a recovery coach schedule daily phone calls so you can check-in, work through stress, or problems which might arise during your trip.
+When you are working with a recovery coach schedule daily phone calls so you can check-in, work through stress or problems that might arise during your trip.

 Also, before you head out of town, ask your local sober network if they have any friends in recovery in the place you are traveling to.
 I used to travel to San Francisco 4 or 5 times a year.
 One of my NYC buddies introduced me to 2 of his pals in recovery in SF so from that point on, I had a whole new sober network to connect with and be accountable to in SF.
-Travel to London, same thing.
-Travel to Chicago, same thing.
+I did the same thing for Travel to Chicago.
 It made my business travel so much more fun and comfortable when I was spending time with other guys in recovery.

 4. Rest, eat healthy meals, stay hydrated, and exercise